-NSW Health will continue to offer safe, risk-assessed clinical placements where possible, ensuring compliance with the Order.
-The Order supports facilities continuing student clinical/work placements.
+NSW Health will continue to offer safe, risk-assessed clinical placements where possible.
 Placements can continue in aged care facilities with students required to pass screening to enter the facility.

 Districts and/or facilities should continue to make decisions around clinical placements based on risk assessments and considering local circumstances.
 Districts are encouraged to implement local reporting processes to capture any symptoms in the student cohort and make it clear to students that if they are sick, they are not to attend the NSW Health facility.

 Facilities must consider specific COVID-19 measures including, but not limited to, assessing physical distancing and/or using PPE, adequate PPE supplies, supervision capacity, and hosting students in alternative settings.
 Where needed, Districts are encouraged to identify other placement options with University and Registered Training Organisation (RTO) partners.

 In all situations, facilities must prioritise safety and quality of care of residents, staff and students.

 SGRACFs and MPSs could use the strategies in the table below, to enable visitor access.

 Facilities must actively facilitate connections between residents and their cares, families, and friends, in line with the Charter of Aged Care Rights.

 New residents: For a new SGRACF or MPS resident and their carers and families, an in-person tour of the facility and view of the resident’s new room is allowed.
 However, wherever possible, the SGRACF or MPS should offer virtual tours of the new room and facility.

 Outbreak: If there is an outbreak in the facility or in the local community, further restrictions may be placed on visitor access, while continuing to attend to all residents’ overall needs.